COLLEGE – MIAA Winter Week 9 Recap

-After taking a break for the 2025 Christmas season, the Mid-America Intercollegiate Athletic Association will see all its basketball teams return to action this week while some of the MIAA wrestling teams will return to action this week, but some won’t return to the mats until next year.

-Here is a look at when each MIAA winter team has return to action after the Christmas break:
+Here is a look at how each MIAA winter team has done this past week:

 ARKANSAS-FORT SMITH